anna-morozova-ucsd/pole-dance-studios-map-USA/README.md

 A map of pole dance studios in the USA using Plotly Dash and Mapbox.

 Create an account at https://www.mapbox.com/ to generate and paste your token in the code.
 You can also use free mapbox styles without token, but resolution is worse.
+Find more info about mabox styles here https://plotly.com/python/mapbox-layers/

 The dataset compiled using Places API from Google Maps Platform.
 The dataset is not 100% accurate.